EmiliosRichards/File-Management-System/README.md

 ### GitHub Project Planner

-Utilized the Projects secction of GitHub for planning and coordinating development.
+Utilized the Projects section of GitHub for planning and coordinating development.

 ![Projects GitHub](Files/Projects.jpeg)